Weighted voting: The notion of power

 When considering motions, all reasonable electoral systems will have the same outcome as majority rules.
 Thus, the mathematics of weighted voting systems looks at the notion of power: who has it and how much do they have?
 A player's power is defined as that player's ability to influence decisions.

 Consider the voting system [6: 5, 3, 2].
 Notice that a motion can only be passed with the support of P1.
 In this situation, P1 has veto power.
 A player is said to have veto power if a motion cannot pass without the support of that player.
 This does not mean a motion is guaranteed to pass with the support of that player.

 Now let us look at the weighted voting system [10: 11, 6, 3].
 With 11 votes, P1 is called a dictator.
 A player is typically considered a dictator if their weight is equal to or greater than the quota.
 The difference between a dictator and a player with veto power is that a motion is guaranteed to pass if the dictator votes in favor of it.

 A dummy is any player, regardless of their weight, who has no say in the outcome of the election.
 A player without any say in the outcome is a player without power.
 Consider the weighted voting system [8: 4, 4, 2, 1].
 In this voting system, the voter with weight 2 seems like he has more power than the voter with weight 1, however the reality is that both voters have no power whatsoever (neither can affect the passing of a motion).
 Dummies always appear in weighted voting systems that have a dictator but also occur in other weighted voting systems (the example above).

-Measuring a player's power
+Measuring power

-A player's weight is not always an accurate depiction of that player's power.
-Sometimes, a player with several votes can have little power.
-For example, consider the weighted voting system [20: 10, 10, 9].
-Although P3 has almost as many votes as the other players, their votes will never affect the outcome.
-Conversely, a player with just a few votes may hold quite a bit of power.
-Take the weighted voting system [7: 4, 2, 1] for example.
-No motion can be passed without the unanimous support of all the players.
-Thus, P3 holds just as much power as P1.